 Final baking for a few minutes in a hot oven until the top noodles are crispy and the seafood is just cooked, followed by a five-minute rest after cooking to absorb the remaining broth and fish juices, fully melds the fideuá’s flavors and finishes the dish.
 It should be just cooked and moist, not soupy.

 Even though fideuá is full-flavored and ready to eat after baking, it is usually served with allioli (also called ajo aceite), the final element of its success.
-The name of this versatile sauce eaten across Spain with fish, meat and vegetables comes from the Catalan words for the two main ingredients all (garlic), (and), and oli (oil).
+The name of this versatile sauce eaten across Spain with fish, meat and vegetables comes from the Catalan words for the two main ingredients all (garlic), i (and), and oli (oil).
 It is quick, simple and very flavorful.
 A spoon of this emulsion of olive oil, crushed garlic, salt, pepper and egg yolk, similar to French aioli, adds creaminess and lusciousness to the finished dish.

 Allioli ingredients